 In addition to this first essay, you’ll have to write a second essay for the USC Writing Supplement.
 This essay only has one prompt (so you don’t get a choice here!):

-Describe how you plan to pursue your academic interests at USC.
+Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.